calendar_todayMarch 19schedule4 min readauto_awesomeDisciplinebookmarkThe Discipline of Action

 "If someone uses force to block you, take the setback and use it to practice another virtue."

 John Steinbeck wrote a massive novel about the Great Depression.
-He read the first draft and he hated it.
-He threw the entire manuscript away.
+He read what he wrote for the first draft, hated it, and threw the entire manuscript away.

-He didn't care if the pages were terrible, or if he felt tired.
-He just sat in the chair until the two pages were done.
+He didn't need to feel brilliant or certain.
+He just needed to practice the virtue that the setback still allowed.
+He sat in the chair every day ensuring that the two pages got done.
 He wrote The Grapes of Wrath in exactly one hundred days, and ended up winning the Pulitzer Prize.

 Errors & Corrections